 - Maria Hoen, Simen Markussen, and Knut Roed, "Immigration and Social Mobility", IZA Discussion Paper No. 11904, November 2018.

 Using administrative data from Norway, the authors find that low-skill immigration has reduced social mobility, causing inequality to increase.
 Interestingly, they connect their findings to the politics of immigration.
 Opposition to immigration from lower classes in Norway arises not necessarily from “bigotry”, but as a rational response to their weakened economic position.

 - David Neumark and Cortnie Shupe, "Declining Teen Employment: Minimum Wages, Other Explanations, and Implications for Human Capital Investment", Mercatus Working Paper, February 2018.

 The primary focus of this paper is the minimum wage, but it finds some role for immigration in reducing teen employment.
 In contrast, the authors find only minimal evidence that teens voluntarily left the labor market because the economic returns to a high school diploma had increased.

-- Anthony Edo and Hillel Rapoport, "Minimum Wages and the Labor Market Effects of Immigration", IZA Discussion Paper No. 11778, August 2018.
+- Anthony Edo and Hillel Rapoport, “Minimum Wages and the Labor Market Effects of Immigration”, Labour Economics, Vol. 61, December 2019.

 General equilibrium models can be highly sensitive to assumptions.
 It sometimes seems that one can build a model to prove virtually any proposition.
-In this case, however, the model confirms basic economic theory: High-skill immigration in the 1990s lowered the wage for competing native workers, but reduced consumer prices and increased corporate profits, again illustrating the trade-offs inherent to immigration policy.
+In this case, however, the model confirms basic economic theory: High-skill immigration in the 1990s lowered the wage for competing native-born workers, but reduced consumer prices and increased corporate profits, again illustrating the trade-offs inherent to immigration policy.
 Consumers and corporations win, while some workers lose.

 - Giorgio Brunello, Elisabetta Lodigiani, and Lorenzo Rocco, "Does Low Skilled Immigration Increase Profits?
 Evidence from Italian Local Labour Markets", IZA Discussion Paper No. 12226, March 2019.